lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 ## Make your original document accessible

-To create an accessible PDF, you need to make your original document accessible before converting it to a PDF.
+To create an accessible PDF, you need to make your original document accessible before converting it.

 Most PDFs start off as Word documents.
 Here’s guidance to make your Word document accessible.